johndpotts/Javascript-Calculator/README.md

 # Javascript-Calculator
-Calculator app for freecodecamp.
-A basic javascript calculator.
+This is a basic javascript calculator I created as a challenge in freecodecamp.